 - 25. The discharger shall furnish, under penalty of perjury, technical monitoring program reports; such reports shall be submitted in accordance with specifications prepared by the Executive Officer, which specifications are subject to periodic revisions as may be warranted (CWC section 13267). - 26.
 All monitoring instruments and devices used by the discharger to fulfill the prescribed monitoring program shall be properly maintained and calibrated as necessary to ensure their continued accuracy.
 All flow measurement devices shall be calibrated at least once per year, or more frequently, to ensure continued accuracy of the devices.
-Annually, the discharger shall submit to the Executive Officer a written statement, signed by a registered professional engineer, certifying that all flow measurement devices have been calibrated and will reliably achieve the accuracy required.
-The late of completion with the late of the completion of the completion of the late of the completion of the completion - 27.
-In an enforcement action, it shall not be a defense for the discharger that it would have been necessary to half or to reduce the permitted activity in order to maintain compliance with this Order.
+Annually, the discharger shall submit to the Executive Officer a written statement, signed by a registered professional engineer, certifying that all flow measurement devices have been calibrated and will reliably achieve the accuracy required. - 27.
+In an enforcement action, it shall not be a defense for the discharger that it would have been necessary to halt or to reduce the permitted activity in order to maintain compliance with this Order.
 Upon reduction, loss, or failure of the treatment facility, the discharger shall, to the extent necessary to maintain compliance with this Order, control production or all discharges, or both, until the facility is restored or an alternative method of treatment is provided.
-This provision applies, for example, when the primary source of power of the treatment facility fails, is reduced, or is lost (CWC-section 132630). - 28.
+This provision applies, for example, when the primary source of power of the treatment facility fails, is reduced, or is lost (CWC section 132630). - 28.
 The discharger shall report any noncompliance which may endanger health or the environment.
 Any such information shall be provided verbally to the Executive Officer within 24 hours from the time the discharger becomes aware of the circumstances.
 A written submission shall also be provided within five days of the time that the discharger becomes aware of the circumstances.
 The written submission shall contain a description of the noncompliance and its cause; the period of noncompliance, including exact dates and times, and if the noncompliance has not been corrected; the anticipated time it is expected to continue, steps taken or planned to reduce, eliminate, and prevent recurrence of the noncompliance, whether the spill response plan was implemented and an initial assessment of the noncompliance on human health and the environment.
 The Executive officer, or an authorized representative, may waive the written report on a case-by-case basis if the oral report has been received within 24 hours.
-The following occurrence(s) must be reported to the Executive Officer within 24 hours: name verminament independent vermina entre production de la companie de la companie de la companie de la compa - Any bypass from any portion of the wastewater treatment system; - (b) Any discharge of treated or untreated wastewater resulting from sewer line breaks, obstruction, surcharge or circumstances; and - HEIGHT GOTTO HE HEIGHTEN HAL HETTELDE VERKERDICHEL HETT Any wastewater treatment system upset which causes limitation in this Order to be exceeded CWC sections 13263 and 132673).
+The following occurrence(s) must be reported to the Executive Officer within 24 hours: - (a) Any bypass from any portion of the wastewater treatment system; - (b) Any discharge of treated or untreated wastewater resulting from sewer line breaks, obstruction, surcharge or any other circumstances; and - (c) Any wastewater treatment system upset which causes any limitation in this Order to be exceeded (CWC sections 13263 and 132673).